Table of Contents

 Visible to Camera – When enabled, makes objects using this material visible to the camera.

-Visible to Reflections – When enabled, this option makes objects using this material visible for to Reflection rays.
+Visible to Reflections – When enabled, makes objects using this material visible to Reflection rays.

-Visible to Refractions – When enabled, this option makes objects using this material visible for the Refraction rays.
+Visible to Refractions – When enabled, makes objects using this material visible for the Refraction rays.

 Cast Shadows – When disabled, all objects with this material applied do not cast shadows.